ESSENTIALS OF DIAGNOSIS

 Syncope is characteristically abrupt in onset, often resulting in injury, transient (lasting for seconds to a few minutes), and followed by prompt recovery of full consciousness.

 Vasodepressor premonitory symptoms, such as nausea, diaphoresis, tachycardia, and pallor, are usual in the “common faint.”
-Episodes can be aborted by lying ...
+Episodes can be ...